Linux

 Programs that run on our computers doing useful jobs like this

-are called applications (or application
+are called applications (application

 only part of the story.
 Underneath the applications, there's a more